Charlotte Wells: Laps (2016)

 Laps is a New York-based short film about a woman who is sexually assaulted on a crowded subway train.
 Like Tuesday, Laps explores a severe trauma and how life continues despite it.
 The handheld camera emphasizes the claustrophobic nature of the subway.
 The film features Thea Brooks, and earned Wells Special Jury Recognition at the SXSW Short Film Awards and Special Jury Award for Editing at Sundance 2017.

 Blue Christmas (2017)

-The longest of Wells's three shorts, Blue Christmas is a period piece about a Scottish debt collector in the late 1960s who goes to work on Christmas Eve instead of spending time with his wife and son, due in part to her worsening mental health.
-It follows him around town, subjecting other families to displeasure at his presence, and collecting a television from one family.
-He eats dinner with one of the people he visits before going home late to his wife grappling with their son as she tries to and eventually does burn down their Christmas tree.
-The son is angry with his father.
+The longest of Wells's three shorts, Blue Christmas is a period piece about Alec, a Scottish debt collector in the late 1960s who goes to work on Christmas Eve instead of spending time with his wife and son, due in part to her worsening psychosis.
+It follows him around town as he subjects other families to displeasure at his presence and collects a television from one family.
+He eats dinner with one of the people he visits before going home late to see his wife trying to burn down the Christmas tree with a lit cigarette while his son tries to restrain her.
+The son sees Alec come in and is angry with him.
+Alec steps in to intervene, comforting his wife and talking her out of her episode.
+She drops the cigarette onto the tree as her body relaxes, burning up the tree and the rest of the room.
 The film's title is a reference to the song Blue Christmas.
 Elvis Presley's version is heard toward the end.
 The film features Jamie Robson and Michelle Duncan.